AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 6. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.
 7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

-### **Unit Fitness Program Manager (345 CDS/UFPM) – C/Capt Seth Perry**
+### Unit Fitness Program Manager (345 CDS/UFPM) – C/Capt Seth Perry
 **Function:** To plan, coordinate, and execute the CDS Physical Training program.

-**Reports to:** (TOF/CC)
+**Reports to:** 345 CSQ/TOF

-**Duties:** The CDS/UFPM is responsible for:
+**Duties:** The Unit Fitness Program Manager is responsible for:
 1. Promoting a holistic fitness environment where cadets want to show up for PT, and that all members of the CDS see improvement week after week.
 2. Overseeing the Spring 2023 PT program by developing workout plans for each PT session.
 3. Preparing cadets to meet the Air Force Physical Fitness Assessment standards.
 4. Educating cadets on UMass Lowell fitness resources (nutrition counseling, personal training, and intramural sports, etc.).
 5. Ensuring height/weight measurements and Fitness Screening Questionnaires are completed no earlier than 72 hours prior to the start of an official PFA.
 6. Instructing cadets on proper form for calisthenics, stretching, and running.
 7. Overseeing PT sessions that emphasize team building and Esprit de Corps.
 8. Delegating to and evaluating Physical Training Liaisons.
 9. Ensuring proper verbiage for formation during PT is used as illustrated in the most current Field Training Manual.

 **Deliverables:**
 1. Submit draft of Spring 2023 PT plan to the TOF/CC and CDS/CC NLT 04 January 2023.
 2. Establish a simple to use method for cross-town cadets, and any cadet that misses PT to track their weekly exercises NLT ??
 January 2023 (Google Form, etc.).

-4. Submit weekly PT portion of OPORD to (CSQ/UTM) NLT five days prior to the week of execution.
+3. Submit weekly PT portion of OPORD to (CSQ/UTM) NLT five days prior to the week of execution.

-5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+4. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ###  **Cadet Squadron Health and Safety Officer**